Bonding and Bridging

 Taken together, all this bonding and bridging behavior has given rise to a robust and growing network of Good Causes circling the planet.
 In recent decades, nonprofits and charitable activities have grown faster than government-based activity and business activity.

-Our Better Angels strives to support both the bonding behavior between individual people and the schools, faith communities, and service organizations they join and the bridging behavior that generates links between and among those organizations.
+Our Better Angels strives to support both the bonding behavior between individual people and the schools, faith communities, nonprofits, and service organizations they join and the bridging behavior that generates links between and among those organizations.
 To expand the process, we encourage member Angels to set leadership examples and invite other people to join the OBA Community on behalf of their own favorite Good Causes.

 As Margaret Mead once noted: “Never doubt the power of a small group of thoughtful, committed citizens to change the world.
 Indeed, it’s the only thing that ever has.”